joanieS/demo/README.md

 ## Paperclip

-Had to downgrade to prevent spoofing.
+The Paperclip gem is used to handle content images.
+Had to downgrade to version 3.5.4 to prevent failure to store images due to spoofing.

 ## Gmaps4rails